 So, unless you live somewhere remote, where you have no power, and are outside of mobile phone range, then you might like to think twice before giving that ferment to yourself or your children because it was just a little bit of mould, and you got it very quickly.

-It is not my role or place to tell anyone what to do with their ferments if they become mouldy, I merely hope that the information contained here helps each individual make up their own mind about whether to keep or toss that mould ferment.
+It is not my role or place to tell anyone what to do with their ferments if they become mouldy, I merely hope that the information contained here helps each individual make up their own mind about whether to keep or toss that mouldy ferment.

 Follow your heart to Celestial Roots facebook page